viamrobotics/docs/docs/extend/modular-resources/configure.md

 ## Add a module from the Viam registry

-The [Viam registry](https://app.viam.com/registry) is a central repository of modules from both Viam and the robotics community that allows you to easily extend Viam's capabilities on your smart machine.
+The [Viam registry](https://app.viam.com/registry) is a central repository of modules from both Viam and the robotics community that allows you to easily extend Viam's capabilities on your robot.

 A module provides one or more {{< glossary_tooltip term_id="resource" text="modular resources" >}} (either a [component](/components/) or [service](/services/)).

-Follow the instructions below depending on the type of modular resource you would like to add to your smart machine:
+Follow the instructions below depending on the type of modular resource you would like to add to your robot:

 - [Add a modular component](#add-a-modular-component-from-the-viam-registry)
 - [Add a modular service](#add-a-modular-service-from-the-viam-registry)

 ### Add a modular component from the Viam registry

-To add a modular [component](/components/) from the Viam registry to your smart machine:
+To add a modular [component](/components/) from the Viam registry to your robot:

 1. Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
 1. Click on the **Components** subtab and click the **Create component** button.